indianspeedster/chi-edge/edge_cpu_inference.md

 * a sample image
 * and Python code to load the model and make a prediction on the image

-These are all contained in the `ml_model` directory.
+These are all contained in the `image_model` directory.
 We can upload them to the container using the `container.upload` function, and specify the source directory (in the Jupyter environment) and destination directory (on the container).

 :::